drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 progress, or knowing the detailed information in children.
 However, none of the assessments contains all the following features: efficient, time-saving, and be able to get detailed information.
-The following section presents such an assessment, Q-LNK, which is the primary interest of the present study.
+The following section presents such an assessment, the Q-LNK, which is the primary interest of the present study.

 2.4 The Quick Letter Name Knowledge Assessment